Signed Image Processing SDK Libraries

 Signed Pixel Value Data FAQ

-Who uses signed images?
+Who uses signed pixel values?

 When and why do signed image values matter?

 Signed image data is often used when image classification is based on variation from a reference value.
 For example, image values for DICOM images acquired from a modality can depend on a reference plate, with some (positive) values recorded above the plate threshold and some (negative) below.
 Some astronomical images also use signed data as variations from a nominal background reference value.